AndiKod/ci-/README.md

-The meaning and use of the config settings are in the docs at [CI4 Docs> Modeling Data> Using CodeIgniter's Model](https://codeigniter4.github.io/userguide/models/model.html).
+The meaning of the config settings are in the docs at [CI4 Docs> Modeling Data> Using CodeIgniter's Model](https://codeigniter4.github.io/userguide/models/model.html).
 The exemple function is from the official ["News section" tutorial](https://codeigniter4.github.io/userguide/tutorial/news_section.html).

 #### Tab steps:
 - ${1:App}  : *In case you changed your app namespace.*